Health meets Food Advisory Board

 Jeffrey Quasha is a Certified Executive Chef (CEC), Certified Culinary Administrator (CCA) and Approved Culinary Evaluator (ACE).
 Jeffrey has also been featured on several Food Network programs, Guys Groceries Games, Best Young Chefs in America, PBS, and travel channel cooking shows.
 He currently lives in Savannah Georgia with his wife Laura and sons Joshua and Austin.

-Leah Sarris, RD, LDN, CCMS
+Leah Sarris, MBA, RD, LDN, CCMS

 Emily Schlag, RD, CDN